AmazingMonster/conceptrodon/docs/contents/metafunctions/raillivore/reveal.doc.md

 ## Description

 `Raillivore::Reveal` accepts an operation and returns a function.
-When invoked, the function instantiates the operation with the arguments and becomes the alias member `type` of the operation.
+When invoked, the function instantiates the operation with the arguments and becomes its type result.
 Overall, `Reveal` turns a `Typical` operation into its non-prefixed counterpart.

 <pre><code>Operation -> Rail&lt;&ast;&gt;=Operation&lt;&ast;&gt;::type</code></pre>